Judas Iscariot: Death

 Many different accounts of Judas's death have survived from antiquity, both within and outside the New Testament. states that after learning that Jesus was to be crucified, Judas was overcome by remorse and attempted to return the 30 pieces of silver to the priests, but they would not accept them because they were blood money, so he threw them on the ground and left.
 Afterwards, he committed suicide by hanging himself in accordance with Mosaic law.
-The priests then used the money to buy a potter's field, which became known as Akeldama (חקל דמא – khakel dama, the Field of Blood) because it had been bought with blood money. states that Judas used the money to buy a field, and "[fell] headlong... burst asunder in the midst, and all his bowels gushed out."
+The priests then used the money to buy a potter's field, which became known as Akeldama (חקל דמא – Ḥakel dama, the Field of Blood) because it had been bought with blood money. states that Judas used the money to buy a field, and "[fell] headlong... burst asunder in the midst, and all his bowels gushed out."
 In this account, Judas's death is apparently by accident, and he shows no signs of remorse.

 The early Church Father Papias of Hierapolis records in his Expositions of the Sayings of the Lord (which was probably written around 100 AD) that Judas was afflicted by God's wrath; his body became so enormously bloated that he could not pass through a street with buildings on either side.
 His face became so swollen that a doctor could not even identify the location of his eyes using an optical instrument.
 Judas's genitals became enormously swollen and oozed with pus and worms.
 Finally, he killed himself on his own land by pouring out his innards onto the ground, which stank so horribly that, even in Papias's own time a century later, people still could not pass the site without holding their noses.
 This story was well known among Christians in antiquity and was often told in competition with the two conflicting stories from the New Testament.

 According to the apocryphal Gospel of Nicodemus, which was probably written in the fourth century AD, Judas was overcome with remorse and went home to tell his wife, who was roasting a chicken on a spit over a charcoal fire, that he was going to kill himself, because he knew Jesus would rise from the dead and, when he did, he would punish him.
 Judas's wife laughed and told him that Jesus could no more rise from the dead than he could resurrect the chicken she was cooking.
 Immediately, the chicken was restored to life and began to crow.
 Judas then ran away and hanged himself.
 In the apocryphal Gospel of Judas, Judas has a vision of the disciples stoning and persecuting him.